Seven Governance Themes. One Structural Finding.

 Inclusion Confidence Index

-Combines policy existence, training provision, manager confidence, and disclosure comfort into a single measure of how confident the organisation can be that its inclusion infrastructure is working.
-Most organisations score in the low-to-moderate range, indicating that even among this self-selecting sample, genuine confidence in inclusion infrastructure is rare.
+Combines policy existence, training provision, manager confidence, and disclosure comfort into a single measure of how confident an organisation can be that its inclusion infrastructure is working.
+Most organisations score in the low-to-moderate range.

 Policy–Practice Gap Index

-Measures the distance between stated policy commitments and operational reality — comparing policy existence against training provision, manager guidance, systems capability, and facilities infrastructure.
-A high gap score means the organisation has policies that aren’t supported by the infrastructure needed to deliver them.
-This is the quantitative expression of what the Governance Insights describe as “The Paper Shield”.
+Measures the distance between stated policy commitments and operational reality.
+A high gap score means the organisation has policies unsupported by the infrastructure needed to deliver them — the quantitative expression of what the Governance Insights describe as "The Paper Shield".

 Organisational Readiness Index

 Assesses overall readiness to support trans and nonbinary employees across all seven governance themes.
-Organisations that score well on this index tend to have the structural features that appear throughout the data: named accountability, regular policy review, manager capability, functional systems, consistent facilities, and genuine psychological safety.
+Organisations that score well tend to have named accountability, regular policy review, manager capability, functional systems, consistent facilities, and genuine psychological safety.